 I went for the cheap strategy.
 You know, pricing things cheap so people would buy lots of junk.
 Hey, don’t laugh.
 It really worked!

-The yard sale went pretty good, considering I only had my little boy to help me.
-He was quite the little salesman!
+The yard sale went pretty good, considering I only had my 8-year-old and my 3-year-old to help me, as usual.
+My son turned out to be quite the little salesman!
 We got rid of most of our old stuff and made a few bucks while doing it.
 This was the fun part.

 And there was no bad luck this time, right?
 Wrong!
 It rained the second day of the yard sale and shoppers got scared away, so we had to end it in a hurry.
 I’m telling you, we just couldn’t catch a break.